 Communication Sciences and Disorders

 Welcome to the website of the University of Central Arkansas Department of Communication Sciences & Disorders.
-The Department offers Bachelor’s (BS), Master’s (MS) and Doctor of Philosophy degrees that are accredited by the Council of Academic Accreditation of the American Speech-Language-Hearing Association (ASHA).
-Our fourteen faculty are clinically certified and licensed in the State of Arkansas.
-So also are six adjunct clinical supervisors.
-Nine faculty hold the PhD, and their expertise encompasses the breadth of speech-language pathology specialties.
+The Department offers Bachelor’s (BS) and Master’s (MS) degrees.
+We have faculty who are clinically certified and licensed in the State of Arkansas.
+The majority of graduate faculty hold doctoral degrees, and their expertise encompasses the breadth of speech-language pathology specialties.
 The Department is located in the College of Health and Behavioral Sciences on the UCA campus in Conway, Arkansas, a dynamic college town of approximately 60,000 that is home to three institutions of higher learning.

-Whether you are seeking an undergraduate program, an accredited master’s program, or a doctoral degree, you will find UCA a learner-centered program.
-Our faculty want to know you – your interests, needs and goals.
-They are passionately committed to providing every student with quality advising, strong mentoring, cutting-edge information and diverse clinical experience.
-It is this commitment that has earned UCA a reputation for excellence in preparing clinicians, educators and researchers.
+Whether you are seeking an undergraduate program or an accredited master’s program, you will find UCA a learner-centered program.
+Our faculty want to know you – your interests, needs, and goals.
+They are passionately committed to providing every student with quality advising, strong mentoring, cutting-edge information, and diverse clinical experiences.
+It is this commitment that has earned UCA a reputation for excellence in student education.

 The Bachelor of Science program prepares students for graduate study in speech-language pathology and related disciplines such as neuroscience, cognitive science, special education, and linguistics.